 Thought leadership also involves looking to see what’s ahead on the horizon in an effort to shape awareness of key issues.
 It differs from sales, which is about the “right now” as opposed to the “not-so-distant future”.

 There is, of course, huge importance in intimately understanding the specific challenges of your client’s world.
 Going beyond just the intellectual and demonstrating a passion for understanding specific challenges can make the client feel seen and heard – a great basis for building a strong client relationship.

-In B2B, a prerequisite for gaining a competitive sales advantage in the marketplace is trust.
-Because thought leadership is an effective means of building trust, thought leadership should also be a prerequisite for sales.
+In B2B, a prerequisite for gaining a competitive sales advantage in the marketplace is trust and thought leadership is an effective means of building trust.

 A recent thought leadership impact study by Edelman-LinkedIn Research found that 89 percent of decision-makers say that thought leadership can be effective in enhancing their perceptions of an organization, with 42 percent stating they are willing to pay a premium to work with an organization that produces thought leadership.